Communities That Care

 Strengthening Family Connections is an evidence-based therapeutic family education program and was piloted in the Somerville Community to encourage family connectedness.
 It focuses on family skills training and emotional connection between parents and their children.
 The program ran successfully three times in this community with great feedback from families attending.

 Download: Strengthening families program over 2 years(PDF, 144KB)

-KIDS HOPE AUS is an evidenced based mentoring program aimed at developing emotional and social resilience in children, thereby enhancing their capacity to learn.
+KIDS HOPE AUS is an evidence based mentoring program aimed at developing emotional and social resilience in children, thereby enhancing their capacity to learn.
 The KIDS HOPE AUS model is built on a long-term partnership between a local primary school and a local church.
 Carefully screened and trained volunteers from the partner church mentor a child for one hour per week at the school.
 By supporting and building resilience in young people at a younger age we are able to create opportunities for these young people to be much more resilient later in life.
-Kids Hope was already running on the Mornington Peninsula, but Communities That Care successfully saw an increase in schools and church communities taking up the program over the 2 years of implementation.
+Kids Hope was already running on the Mornington Peninsula, but Communities That Care successfully saw an increase in schools and church communities taking up the program over the two years of implementation.